libigl/libigl/tutorial/tutorial.md

 So we have that $\mathbf{L} = \mathbf{G}^T \mathbf{T} \mathbf{G}$.
 This also
-hints that we may consider $\mathbf{G}^T$ as a discrete _divergence_ operator, since the Laplacian is the divergence of gradient.
-Naturally, $\mathbf{G}^T$ is
-$n \times md$ sparse matrix which takes vector values stored at triangle faces to scalar divergence values at vertices.
+hints that we may consider $\mathbf{G}^T$ as a discrete _divergence_ operator, since the Laplacian is the divergence of the gradient.
+Naturally, $\mathbf{G}^T$ is a $n \times md$ sparse matrix which takes vector values stored at triangle faces to scalar divergence values at vertices.

 # Chapter 3: Matrices and linear algebra